rasagy/The10Books/list-dump.md

 8. Goosebumps - R.L.
 Stine
 9. Meera in Hindi. - from Ramakrishna mission
 10. The Picture of Dorian Gray - Oscar Wilde

+###Aditi Ahuja
+1. Lord of the Flies - William Golding
+2. Animal Farm - George Orwell
+3. The Harry Potter Series
+4. The Art of Looking Sideways - Alan Fletcher
+5. The BFG - Roald Dahl
+6. Love in the Time of Cholera - Gabriel García Márquez
+7. Triveni - Gulzar
+8. Blankets - Craig Thompson
+9. The Curious Incident of the Dog in the Night-Time - Mark Haddon
+10. Don Quixote - Miguel de Cervantes

 ###Aditya Mathur
 1. Uncle Tom's Cabin by Harriet Beecher Stowe